 As part of professional development as physicians-in-training, students are expected to make the medical school schedule their highest priority.
 We expect all students to contribute to group learning and participate in problem solving.
 Preparation prior to class and active participation during class are critical not only to each individual’s success, but to the success of one’s fellow students.
 Ultimately, active participation in groups will better prepare all students for their work in clinical settings.

-The UWSOM expects students to attend and actively participate in all blocks, courses, and class meetings.
+The UWSOM expects students to attend and actively participate in all blocks and courses.
 Participation is part of the grade in many blocks.
 Sessions that are mandatory will be marked as “attendance required” in the curriculum management system, Elentra.
+Students are required to attend:

 Foundations coursework takes priority over elective coursework.
 You must not sign up for non-clinical electives, preceptorships or shadowing experiences which conflict with your Foundations classes and/or Foundations of Clinical Medicine, Hospital tutorials, and Primary Care Practicum (PCP).